hertie-data-science-lab/ds01-infra/docs-user/background/industry-parallels.md

-# Industry Practices
+# Industry Parallels

+**How DS01 prepares you for AWS, Kubernetes, and production ML.**

+> **Part of [Educational Computing Context](README.md)** - Career-relevant knowledge beyond DS01 basics.

-DS01 isn't just for learning - it's designed around industry-standard practices used in production ML systems, cloud platforms, and enterprise software.
-This guide shows how DS01 prepares you for professional work.
+DS01 is designed around industry-standard practices used in production ML systems, cloud platforms, and enterprise software.
+This guide shows how your DS01 skills transfer to professional work.

 ---